The Church of All Saints by the Lake: “Reconciling, Affirming, Rejoicing”. Stay tuned for the new website at www.allsts.ca!

 Early Days

-Dorval was a vacation area in the 17th century, and the land along the shore of Lake St. Louis opposite Dorval Island was called Gentilly.
+In the 17th century, the land along the shore of Lake St. Louis opposite Dorval Island was called Gentilly.
 It belonged to the Sulpician order of Montreal.
-In 1667 the priests built a school to house their Indian converts.
+In 1667 the priests built a school to house Indigenous converts.
 The chapel stood on the land where St. Mark’s now stands, and was called La Présentation.
 The massacre of Lachine in 1689 took its toll of settlers at Gentilly, and it was a while before any had the courage to return to the land, but in 1691 Jean-Baptiste Bouchard, dit Dorval, bought La Présentation and became the Seigneur of Dorval.

 In the closing years of the 19th century, Dorval had become a summer home for Montrealers who could afford to build comfortable and even elaborate homes close to the lakeshore.
 Informal services were held as early as 1893 in the home of the Hon.
 A.W.
 Morris and of Judge Melbourn Tait on Martin Avenue.
 By 1894 the Reverend Richard Hewton of St. Paul’s, Lachine, was conducting evensong each Sunday afternoon at the home of John Savage, which was later to become the Elmridge Golf clubhouse and is now the Sarto Desnoyers Community Centre.